openintegrationhub/Data-and-Domain-Models/README.md

 ## Content
 #### Folders

-- `Decisions`: Includes the collected and divided "Open" and "Closed" decisions
+- `Decisions`: This folder contains all outstanding/made decisions by the workgroup categorized by open and closed decisions
-- `MasterDataModels`: Contains the structure and rules for the Open Integration Hub, master data models for the domains products and addresses
+- `MasterDataModels`: This folder contains general information about the data models, an explanation of the OIHDataRecord and all currently existing master data models
 - `Protocols`: Contains meeting protocols of the workgroup meetings
-- `src`: All JSON schemes can be found here
+- `src`: All JSON schemes can be found here.
+This includes JSON schemes for all existing master data models, the overarching OIHDataRecord and a generic example as a starting point for writing JSON schemes for the relating data model

 #### Documents